Repeat after me: “My time is precious and I will do whatever I can to preserve it.”

 4. Meal plan for the week or month ahead

 I’m not gonna sugar coat it.
 There’s nothing fun about meal planning, but I’m learning it really can hold the key to having more free time and money.
-If you don’t want to do the planning yourself you can indulge in HelloFresh every now and then or follow the meal plan from Skinny Taste.
+Michelle of Making Sense of Cents shared great recipes for vegan meal planning.

 5. Stockpile necessities

 I think for the most part everyone can agree that shopping can be a huge time suck.
 That’s why I found it beneficial to stockpile common goods to limit trips to the store.
 For example, holiday cards, and cleaning products are always good to have on hand and save you some free time.
 Check out this post to find out cost effective items to stockpile from the Dollar Tree.

 I don’t usually mind doing chores, but when it comes to laundry I avoid it as much as possible.
 I’d just rather not spend my time putting clothes away, checking pockets, etc. When the budget allows for it, I utilize the services of a wash and fold service.
 I drop off whatever laundry needs to be cleaned and simply pick it up fresh and folded on the agreed upon time.
 Some places even pick the laundry up from your home and drop it back off for you when it’s done.

 Again, not something I do regularly, but when I do I’m happy.
 For about $65 I pay someone to clean dust, wipe down and cleanse my home.
 Normally, I go out and do something I enjoy while my home is being cleaned.
 Nothing is better than enjoying that rare bit of free time and coming back to a lemony fresh home I didn’t have to clean.
 Definitely what I call time and money well spent.

 I know we all love to keep up with the latest sales and new releases of products, but combing through all those emails is a major time suck.
 Unsubscribe from the ones that serve no purpose for you.